NiveditaSureshK/Youtube-Text-Data-Analysis/README.md

 <p align="center"><img width="685" alt="image" src="https://user-images.githubusercontent.com/71536311/193201401-2fdc9b93-916f-4f01-8717-99bca1327a6c.png"></p>

-- Remove stop words WordCloud's Stopword feature, which already has all the stop words present, to get the proper WordCloud, otherwise inaccurate data will be provided.
+- Remove stop words using **WordCloud's Stopword** feature, which already has all the stop words present, to get the precise WordCloud, otherwise inaccurate data will be provided.

 ### Emoji’s Analysis